COVID-19-electronic-health-system/Corona-tracker/ROADMAP-TO-MVP.md

 Product market fit via a usable MVP is needed because we want to deliver real value beyond being just a hackathon project.

-DocMusher's advice is hugely important because it is from a real-world user who is innform on what they **NEED**.
-Insights from real-world users saves our development team's time and helps us deliver value by creating the right (needed) features to helps users.
+DocMusher's advice is hugely important because it is from a real-world user who is informed on what they **NEED**.
+Insights from real-world users saves our development team's time and helps us deliver value by creating the right (needed) features to help users.

 Simply put, **build something users want**.
-Product market fit is achieved when the NEED this, even though it is not perfect.
+Product market fit is achieved when they NEED this, even though it is not perfect.
 Let's get closer to this.

 ## Target Audience

-1. Patients who know that they are at risk of being infected
+- Patients who know that they are at risk of being infected
-2. Or who knows people who are that they are at risk of being infected.
+- People who know others that are at risk of being infected.

 ### Demographic make up

-1. Fragile patients, older patients, usually in their 70s that is impossible to visit the doctor on a specific date.
+1. Fragile patients, older patients, usually in their 70s that have difficulty visiting the doctor on a specific date.
-   1. Based on DocMusher’s experience, after the initial huge swell of younger people, the patients he is seeing are in their 70s with co-morbidities.
-These co-morbidities alone these are not issues but combined with COVID19 result issues.
+   - Based on DocMusher’s experience, after the initial huge swell of younger people, the patients he is seeing are in their 70s with co-morbidities.
+These co-morbidities alone these are not issues but combined with COVID19 result in issues.
 2. People who will be hit by the second wave.

 ### User's Motivation

-The user lives in fear of becoming worse.
-They have a certain followup coming up and need reassurance that things are going well.
+The user lives in fear of their symptoms becoming worse.
+They have a scheduled followup coming up and need reassurance that things are going well.

 ### Value Provided